The Ultimate SEO and Digital Marketing Resource Network

 How to flag a review for removal:

-- Select either “Flag Review” (from your GBP account) or “Report Review” (from Google Maps).
+3. Select either “Flag Review” (from your Google Business account) or “Report Review” (from Google Maps).

-Take the conversation out of the reviews – invite them to reach out to you directly via phone and email.
+Take the conversation out of the reviews and invite them to reach out to you directly via phone and email.

 Include Light Promotion

 Insert a small marketing line.
-If they complained about service something like “We apologize that we didn’t live up to our normally excellent standard of service…”
+If they complained about service, try saying something along these lines: “We apologize that we didn’t live up to our normally excellent standard of service.”

 Keep it short!
-Three to four-sentence responses to negative reviews are your best bet, in these situations less is more.
-Getting into details or blaming the customer can seem defensive and make other customers think less of the business, and being too long-winded can come across as defensive.
+Three- to four-sentence responses are your best bet for negative reviews.
+In these situations, less is more.
+Getting into details or blaming the customer can seem defensive and make other customers think less of the business.
+Being too long-winded can also come across as defensive.
 Be brief, courteous, and positive.

-Invite the person back with a discount, or for free to rectify the problem.
-Or find another way to make it right.
+Invite the person back with a discount or even for free to rectify the problem.
+Find a way to make it right, and they might just update their review!

-As a business owner, it can be quite difficult to keep up with engaging users regularly through your Business Profile.
-Add Google Ads into the equation, and you may find yourself keeping full-time hours in addition to running your business.
+As a business owner, it can be difficult to keep up with engaging users regularly through your Business Profile.
+Add Google Ads into the equation, and you may find yourself working full-time hours online in addition to running your business.
 If you want to see your rankings improve and your revenue grow, LinkGraph’s team of SEO experts is ready to help maximize your business’s potential.
+Reach out to us and find out how you can utilize search engine optimization to your advantage!